Homemade Pita Bread is perfect for filling or wrapping.

 These homemade pitas were really fun to make!
 I love making bread of almost any kind.
 There’s just something about working with the dough, watching it rise and then there’s that amazing smell while it’s baking!
 What’s not to love?

 This pita recipe is made with whole wheat and regular white flour.
 When I use whole wheat flour, I usually use a white whole wheat flour.
+White whole wheat flour is different than traditional whole wheat flour.
+It is made from a different type of wheat.

 It’s milled from a white spring wheat rather than the traditional red spring wheat.
 It has a lighter flavor.
 You can use either type of whole wheat flour.